Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals: Countermeasures

+The direct protection of the time of arrival of the received signal (and the consequent protection of the pseudorange computation) cannot be completely ensured by using only cryptographic solutions.
+These solutions, alongside receiver-based techniques, can increase the resilience of GNSS receivers against spoofing attacks.
+In this section, we discuss different types of countermeasures in GNSS receivers and their impact on detecting our proposed attacks.

-\textbf{Capture effect:} When multiple signals following a similar signal structure arrive simultaneously, a typical wireless receiver will automatically start tracking and demodulating the stronger signal.
-GPS receivers are also affected similarly and, as a result, will automatically start tracking the stronger signals.
-Often, in a spoofing attack, the attacker's signals are strong enough to bury the legitimate signals under the noise floor, preventing the receiver from tracking them.
-If the target receiver is undergoing a cold start, i.e., it hasn't calculated its first fix yet, the receiver tracks the attacker's signal.
-However, if the receiver is already tracking the legitimate signals, the overshadow attack causes the tracking loop to lose a lock, and the receiver restarts acquisition.
-However, this time, it acquires and tracks the stronger signal, i.e., the attacker's signals.
-A GPS receiver will not experience this capture effect if mechanisms which can detect an overshadow attack are present.
-However, given the low transmission power of legitimate satellites, an attacker can overshadow the legitimate signals and force the receiver to experience the capture effect.
+\paragraph{Signal Power Monitoring:} When multiple signals following a similar signal structure arrive simultaneously, a typical wireless receiver will automatically start tracking and demodulating the stronger signal.
+This phenomemon is refered to as the ``capture effect``.
+GPS receivers are also affected similarly, as a result, they automatically start tracking the stronger signals.
+In open sky conditions, satellite movement and ionosphere variations cause smooth changes in the received signal power~\cite{akos2012s}.
+Therefore, if a GNSS receiver experiences a sudden spike in the observed power, it can indicate the presence of the spoofing signal.
+Often, in a spoofing attack, the attacker’s signals are strong enough to bury the legitimate signals under the noise floor, preventing the receiver from tracking them.
+Thus a receiver design will detect such an attack when a signal with a higher power is suddenly injected by the attacker.
+However, we can deter detection by incrementally changing transmit power of the attack signal.